meetuparchive/api/clients.md

 * [meetup_client](https://github.com/cranieri/meetup_client) An easy-to-use Ruby interface to the Meetup.com API
 * [OmniAuth 1.0 Strategy Ruby Gem for Meetup](https://github.com/tapster/omniauth-meetup) The latest version of OmniAuth (> 1.0) requires the use of strategy gems for each OAuth provider.
 This library provides a strategy for meetup.com
 * [rMeetup](https://github.com/neektza/rmeetup) Ruby client library for the Meetup.com API
-* [rMeetup Improved](https://github.com/Jberlinsky/rmeetup) An improved, documented version of rMeetup for Ruby that allows access to the full Meetup API.
 * [Rubeetup](https://github.com/mike-vascelli/rubeetup) A Ruby library to the Meetup API, which gives you easy access to 77 Meetup methods complete with params validation.

 ## Scala